okio-ai/nendo/docs/development/libraryplugindev.md

 if __name__ == "__main__":
     setup(
-        name="nendo-plugin-destruct",
+        name="nendo-plugin-library-mongodb",
         version="0.1.0",
-        description="Nendo destroyer plugin",
+        description="Nendo mongodb librarya plugin",
-        author="Aaron Abebe <aaron@okio.ai>",
+        author="Felix Lorenz <felix@okio.ai>",
     )
 ```

 This is a standard `setup.py` file.
-You can read up more on how to configure it [here](https://packaging.python.org/tutorials/packaging-projects/).
+You can read up more on how tao configure it [here](https://packaging.python.org/tutorials/packaging-projects/).
 You just need to define some basics like the name of your plugin, a version number and a description.

 ### pyproject.toml